GTAmodding/gta3script-specs/SPECIFICATION.md

 **Constraints**

-Only a single *mission script* may be running at once.
+Only a single *mission script* can be running at once.

 **Semantics**